What to do after a car accident

 6. Schedule the repair with a local auto body shop you know and trust

 Your insurance company will need to accept the claim.
-When they do, an auto body repair shop like ours can provide them with a written estimate and schedule the repairs.
+When they do, an auto body repair shop like ours can provide them with a written estimate and schedule the repairs if they’re on our preferred list.
 The insurance company will then give authorization and the shop can order parts and start repairs.

 About Automotive Collision Specialists in Fuquay Varina, NC